toff63/Sandbox/_posts/2015-01-13-Anti-ifs-technic-using-defmethod.md

 (defmulti calculate (fn [product] (product :type)))
 {% endhighlight %}

+which is equivalent to

+{% highlight clojure %}
+(defmulti calculate :type)
+{% endhighlight %}

+as Val Waeselynck mentionned in the comment.

 Then we wrote a function for all cases we wanted to handle: if type is 0 we need to return 0.0:

 {% highlight clojure %}